cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 ![Elastic Stack][img.elastic-stack-docker]

-As we'll have multiple containers, we'll use Docker Compose to manage them.
+As we have multiple containers, we'll use Docker Compose to manage them.
 With Compose, we use a `docker-compose.yml` file to configure our application’s services.
 Then, with a single command, we create and start all the services from our configuration.

-Feel free to check the [`docker-compose.yml`][repo.docker-compose.yml] file for details on how the services are configured.
+Have a look at how the services are defined and configured in the [`docker-compose.yml`][repo.docker-compose.yml].
+It's pretty standard stuff.
+What's important to highlight is the fact that labels have been added to the services.
+Labels are simply metadata that only have meaning for who's using them.
+The following labels have been defined:

+- `ship_logs_with_filebeat`: When set to `true`, indicates that Filebeat will collect the logs produced by the container.
+- `decode_log_as_json_object`: Filebeat wraps the log event as a string in the `message` property.
+When set to `true`, indicates that the log event is a JSON object should be parsed by Filebeat.

 Both movie and review services will produce logs to the standard output (`stdout`).
 By default, Docker captures the standard output (and standard error) of all your containers, and writes them in files using the JSON format, using the `json-file` driver.
-The logs are then stored as files the `/var/lib/docker/containers` directory and each log file contains information about only one container.
+The logs are then stored in files in the `/var/lib/docker/containers` directory.
+Each log file contains information about only one container.

 In the [`filebeat.docker.yml`][repo.filebeat.docker.yml] file, Filebeat is configured to:
 - Read the Docker logs from the files that match `/var/lib/docker/containers/*/*.log`